FAQ ‘s: Here I have compiled a list of questions that people often ask me.

 Depending on the issues you have, it may take 1-2 sessions, or over 10 sessions to complete.

 Absolutely.
 If you already have an agreement, or you reach an agreement in mediation, you can hire us to prepare your divorce paperwork to be filed with the Court.
-We charge a flat fee of $2,500 for processing an uncontested divorce without children; and $3,500 for an uncontested divorce with children.
-There is a court filing fee of $435 per person (paid to the Court) and a processing fee of $300 (for messenger fees, copy, postage and process server fees), so the grand total is $3,670 divorce (no kids) and $4,670 (divorce with kids).
+We charge a flat fee of $3,500 for processing an uncontested divorce without children; and $4,000 for an uncontested divorce with children.
+This includes all court costs (Currently, the court charges approximately $900 in filing fees).

-I provide you both information and guidance based on my knowledge and experience as a family law litigator for 20 years.
+I can provide you both information and guidance based on my knowledge and experience as a family law litigator for over 23 years.

 Kelly started offering mediation services in 2016.
 Since then, our mediation cases have increased every year.
-Currently, our firm handles approximately 20-30 mediations a year, and resolved all but 1 case.
+Currently, our firm handles approximately 20-30 mediations a year, and resolved all but 2 cases.

 Kelly will try her best to help settle your case!

 If, however, there are issues of domestic violence, or non-disclosure of hidden assets, or there is a power imbalance which prevent the case from settling, the case may not settle at mediation.